cerebralnomad/Recipe-Scribe/README.md

 A no frills recipe program.
 Creates recipe files in text format without a database and saves to the specified location.
 Programmed in Python 3.6

+Version 2.0 is considered feature complete at this time.
+I don't forsee any need for further development for the forseeable future.
+Get the standlone Linux executable or the AppImage from the [Releases Page](https://github.com/cerebralnomad/Recipe-Scribe/releases/tag/v2.0-stable)

 ![Screenshot](/screenshot/rs_main_window.png?raw=true "Screenshot")

 ![Screenshot](/screenshot/rs_dark_mode.png?raw=true "Dark mode screenshot")